Gold Exploration in White Gold District of Yukon

 Agreement includes cash and share payments and work commitment over 2 years.

 Comstock’s Current 2018 Exploration Program in its Cobalt-Silver Rawhide Project

 Comstock recently began exploring its cobalt-silver Rawhide Project by engaging APEX Geoscience Ltd. (APEX) to run and manage the exploration program.
 On June 26, 2018 APEX sent a 4-person team to perform ground work on the Property, including geochemical soil and magnetic geophysical survey.
 Comstock plans to complete an exploration program, comprising the collection of surface rock grab, and grid humus soil geochemical samples; in addition to the completion of an approximately 100 line-km ground magnetic geophysical survey.
 Lines for geochemical and geophysical surveys will be spaced at 100 metre (m) intervals, with select detailed 50 or 25 m line spacing infill over known cobalt-silver mineral occurrences.
 Surface prospecting and rock sampling will focus on locating and evaluating the reported historic mineral occurrences and establishing to the extent possible their continuity and controls on mineralization.
-The goal of the Phase 1 reconnaissance is to establish high-priority diamond drill targets to be followed by a drilling program anticipated to commence by October of this year.

 Steven H. Goldman – Interim CEO & President, and Director

 Steven H. Goldman was appointed as the Interim CEO and President of Comstock Metals Ltd. on May 15, 2018 for a one-year term.
 Steven is a senior partner in the Toronto litigation law firm of Goldman Hine LLP (www.goldmanhine.com) and has provided strategic advice to both private and publicly owned businesses facing major litigation and restructuring issues.